skovy/skovy.dev/content/blog/design-system-principles/index.md

 challenging.
 There are countless variables that need to be taken into account to define what an effective design system is, such as the audience, application, company, or brand it's intended to serve.
-Despite these differences, they're often peripheral and at the core there are a shared set of principles that can guide any design system.
+Despite these differences, they're often peripheral.
+At the core there are a shared set of principles that can guide any design system.

 Before diving in, please note these are principles that are distilled from my experience and is a snapshot of my current thinking and understanding.
-Inevitably, these will evolve: becoming more detailed, new principles getting added, or maybe removed.
+Inevitably, these will evolve: becoming more detailed, getting added, or being removed.

 # Principles